Make a rustic cherry galette with this simple recipe. Fresh cherries and a simple crust make such a great summer

 How to Make a Rustic Cherry Galette

 Gather all your ingredients together.
-I promise if you get into the habit of gathering all your supplies, you will take less steps in the kitchen.
+I promise if you get into the habit of gathering all your supplies, you will take fewer steps in the kitchen.

 I hardly ever buy store-bought pie dough because it is SO easy to make and store in the freezer.
 You can find my recipe for that by clicking here.
 It will make 2 pies, so just divide your dough and place it in freezer bags.
 Then, when you need one, take it out and lay it on the counter and let it thaw for about an hour.

 When you are ready to use it, grab a Silpat like the one I have here from Dixie Crystals.
 Silpats are the best thing to use if you don't have parchment paper.
 You can cook anything on these and nothing sticks.
 They are amazing.

 Roll your pie dough out to the size that you need.
 Don't worry if the sides are not perfect.
 Remember — this is a rustic dessert.